vorachet/bash-cli-template/README.md

 # Features

- * **bash-cli-template** provides a minimal framework for developing BASH shell command-line interface.
+ * **bash-cli-template** provides a framework for creating BASH shell command-line interface.
  * **bash-cli-template** provides built-in debug and help command
  * **bash-cli-template** provides built-in validation for mandatory options
  * **bash-cli-template** provides built-in function to show optional parameters on each command

 # Concept

-**bash-cli-template** comes with one shell script **base.sh**.
+**bash-cli-template** comes with **base.sh** and the following framework for creating CLI.

-File: mycli.sh
 ```
-# Implementation of your script.

-# Step 1/2.
-There are 7 variables you have to define.
+# Step 1/5.
+There are 7 variables you have to define in order to implement the functionality of your script.
+# See "Learning by examples" section for details.
 #     SCRIPT_NAME
 #     DOMAIN_OPTION_NAME[]
 #     DOMAIN_OPTION_ALTERNATIVE_NAME[]